From fertility worries to cosmetic concerns, we answer women’s biggest surgical weight-loss consultation questions.

-Are women typically happy with the procedure?
+Are people typically happy with the procedure?

 Will surgical weight loss affect fertility?

-Bariatric surgery has the potential to restore fertility, often related to polycystic ovarian disease.
-“For women who did not have normal cycles before surgery,” Duke said, “up to 70 percent of them will develop normal cycles after surgery.”
+Bariatric surgery has the potential to restore fertility.
+Menstrual cycles and fertility can be affected by polycystic ovarian disease.
+For women who did not have normal cycles before surgery, up to 70% of them will develop normal cycles after surgery.

 How will surgical weight loss affect other conditions?